martin059/virtualization-level-2-vagrant-setup/README.md

 For the functionality related to the third level's role, the user can define the following variables:

 - `install_prometheus`: To install `Prometheus` and `Node Exporter`.
 It is set to `yes` by default.
-- `install_grafana`: To install `Grafana` and its pre-made configuration.
+- `install_grafana`: To install `Grafana` with the default configuration.
 It is set to `yes` by default.
+- `preconfigure_grafana`: To automatically Grafana with a pre-made configuration.
+It is set to `yes` by default
 - `grafana_config_pwd`: Secret password that the will be used to decipher the encrypted zip file that contains the pre-made configuration for `Grafana` which contains a private Slack webhook in it.
 It is empty by default.

-**Note:** Currently, there is a known issue for the provisioning of the `Grafana` configuration.
-If the user wants to install it but does not provide the correct password in `grafana_config_pwd` the Ansible playbook will fail and leave the Grafana instance with the default settings of a brand new instance.
-For more details, read the [known issues](#34-known-issues) section.
+**Note**: By default, Grafana is set to be installed with a pre-made configuration, this pre-made configuration will not contain the Slack webhook since it will use an unencrypted file instead.
+The user must provide the correct `grafana_config_pwd` to enable the deployment of the other pre-made configuration which includes the Slack webhook.

 If the customization needs to be modified after the initial provisioning process and/or some dependencies have had a newer version released, this can be done automatically.
 For more details read the [How to re-provision an existing VM](#331-how-to-re-provision-an-existing-vm) section.